jsteenbeeke/jsteenbeeke.github.io/recruiters/checklist.md

 {:footnotes}

 [^1]: I expect this to be treated as an average.
 If I happen to only work 30 hours one week I don't expect to get any complaints about it.
 I will ensure that on a yearly basis my average number of hours worked per week is equal to or exceeds 32 hours.
+[^2]: In case you're wondering, it was the people at Vasco Enschede who suggested this during a job interview.
-[^2]: Some companies offer "unlimited vacation time".
+[^3]: Some companies offer "unlimited vacation time".
 This is a red flag to me, as it usually means employees are pressured to take as little vacation as possible.
 If unlimited vacation time is your policy then your contract better specify a lower limit of 30
-[^3]: Nobody likes a smartass
+[^4]: Nobody likes a smartass

 <br />
 <br />
 <br />